datastax/dsbulk/manual/settings.md

 Default: **"5 seconds"**.

+#### --monitoring.console<br />--dsbulk.monitoring.console _&lt;boolean&gt;_

+Enable or disable console reporting.
+If enabled, DSBulk will print useful metrics about the ongoing operation to standard error; the metrics will be refreshed at `reportRate`.
+Displayed information includes: total records, failed records, throughput, latency, and if available, average batch size.
+Note that when `log.verbosity` is set to quiet (0), DSBulk will disable the console reporter regardless of the value specified here.
+The default is true (print ongoing metrics to the console).

+Default: **true**.

 #### --monitoring.csv<br />--dsbulk.monitoring.csv _&lt;boolean&gt;_

 Enable or disable CSV reporting.
 If enabled, CSV files containing metrics will be generated in the designated log directory.